 What Is Characterization?

-Characterization is the description of a character’s physical traits, personality, and passions.
+Characterization is the description of a character’s physical traits (how a character looks), point of view, personality, private thoughts, and actions.
 There are two types of characterization in fiction writing:

 - Indirect characterization

 Both indirect characterization and direct characterization work together to create a complete picture of your character for the reader.
 Remember that characters, like people, are imperfect.
 They don’t need to be likable, but they must be interesting.